-- direct and indirect adverse effects on migratory birds, including population level effects that could be caused by all project activities, including, but not limited to: - ✓ site preparation; and - ✓ deposit of harmful substances in waters that are frequented by migratory birds. - collision risk of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds.
+- direct and indirect adverse effects on migratory birds, including population level effects (changes to diversity, abundance and density) that could be caused by all project activities, including, but not limited to: - ✓ site preparation, construction, operation, decommissioning and abandonment; - ✓ potential for deposit of harmful substances in waters that are frequented by migratory birds; - ✓ creation of a storage reservoir on existing habitat for migratory birds; and - ✓ bioaccumulation of methylmercury in the aquatic food chain. - collision risk of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds.